MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 ---

-# Defining roles for Privileged Access Management
+# Define roles for Privileged Access Management

-## Oveview
+With Privileged Access Management, you can assign users to privileged roles that they can activate as needed for just-in-time access.
+These roles are definied manually and established in the bastion environment.
+This article walks you through the process of deciding which roles to manage through PAM, and how to define them with appropriate permissions and restrictions.

-A typical way to define roles needed for privileged access management is to construct and review a spreadsheet that lists the roles, and identifies the governance requirements and the permissions required by each role.
+A straightforward approach to defining roles for privileged access management is to compile all the information in a spreadsheet.
+List the roles in the roles, and use the columns to identify governance requirements and permissions.

-The governance requirements will vary depending upon any existing identity and access policies or compliance requirements which the privileged access management controls are intended to address.
-The parameters to identify for each role might include identifying the owner of the role, the candidate users who can be in that role, and determining what authentication, approval or notification controls should be associated with the use of the role.
+The governance requirements will vary depending on existing identity and access policies or compliance requirements.
+The parameters to identify for each role might include the owner of the role, the candidate users who can be in that role, and what authentication, approval, or notification controls should be associated with the use of the role.

-The role permissions will depend upon the applications being managed.
-This article uses as an example application Active Directory itself, dividing the permissions into two categories:
+The role permissions depend on the applications being managed.
+This article uses Active Directory as an example application, dividing the permissions into two categories:

 - Those needed to manage the Active Directory service itself (e.g., configure the replication topology)

 - Those needed to manage the data held in Active Directory (e.g., create user and groups)

-## Role selection considerations
+## Identify roles

+Start by identifying all the roles that you might want to manage with PAM.
+On the spreadsheet, each potential role will have its own row.

-To get started, create a tab in a spreadsheet, and list each potential role in a row.
-To find the appropriate roles, identify the applications in scope for management (are they in tier 0, tier 1 or tier 2?), and the privileges that impact the confidentiality, integrity or availability of the application.
-Also consider any dependencies the application might have on other components of the system, such as databases, network or security infrastructure, or the virtualization or hosting platform.
-Then determine how to group those privileges so that users who are administrators can easily select the appropriate role, without inadvertently receiving too many permissions.
+To find the appropriate roles, consider each application in scope for management:

+- Is the application in tier 0, tier 1 or tier 2?
+- What are the privileges that impact the confidentiality, integrity or availability of the application?
+- Does the application have dependencies on other components of the system, such as databases, network or security infrastructure, or the virtualization or hosting platform?

+Determine how to group those app considerations.
+You want roles that have clear boundaries, and give only enough permissions to complete common administrative tasks within the app.

-The goal for role modeling is to design for the least privilege assignment.
+You always want to design roles for the least privilege assignment.
 This can be based on the current (or planned) organizational responsibilities for users, and would include the privilege required by the user's duties.
 It could also include the privileges that simplify operations, without creating risk.

 Other considerations in scoping the permissions to include a role are:

 - How many individuals are working in a particular role?
-If there are not at least 2, then it may be premature to define a role if no one would be exercising it, or are defined by a particular person's duties.
+If there are not at least 2, then it may be too narrowly defined to be useful, or you've defined a particular person's duties.

 - How many roles does a person take on?
 Would users be able to select the right role for their task?